top of page

 Yokohama Sky Cabin

 Adjacent to a mall and train station, this clever mode of transportation takes tired travelers across the water to the Cup of Noodles museum, shopping, and amusement rides.
-For a bit of a steep price you can get a round trip ticket, but it is worth every penny not to make the walk with kids.
+For a bit of a steep price you can get a round trip ticket, but it is worth every penny not to make the alternative long walk with kids.

 large grey and black gondola cars operate around a turnstile